Investigating Roles of Triple Excitations for High-precision Determination of Clock Properties of Alkaline Earth Metal Singly Charged Ions

-where the sum for $o$ runs over all possible decay modes (E2 and M1) and sum for $k$ runs for all possible decay states.
+We now intend to fathom the observed inconsistencies in the lifetime studies, both from theoretical and experimental, of the metastable states of the considered clock candidates that are mainly governed by the forbidden magnetic dipole (M1) and E2 transition amplitudes.
+By evaluating the M1 ($A_{n\rightarrow k}^{M1}$) and E2 ($A_{n\rightarrow k}^{E2}$) transition rates (in s$^{-1}$) for the $|J_n, M_n \rangle \rightarrow |J_k, M_k\rangle$ transition, its lifetime is determined as $\tau_n = \frac{1}{\sum_{k,o} A_{n\rightarrow k}^o}$, where the sum for $o$ runs over all possible decay modes (E2 and M1) and sum for $k$ runs for all possible decay states.
 We present our calculated E2 and M1 matrix elements from the DHF, RCCSD and RCCSDT methods along with other corrections in Table \ref{tab3}.
-These values from the MP methods and RPA can be found in the Supplemental Materials.
+These values from the MP methods and RPA can be found in the Supplemental Materials \cite{suppl}.
 Comparing our final results with other calculations \cite{Kaur2021, Safronova2017}, we find the E2 and M1 values are improved substantially due to inclusion of contributions from the triple excitations.
-Using the above discussed E2 and M1 matrix elements and $\lambda$ values from the experiments \cite{NIST}, we present lifetimes for the metastable $^2D_{3/2}$ and $^2D_{5/2}$ states of the considered ions in Table \ref{tab4}.
+Using the above discussed E2 and M1 matrix elements and wavelength values from the experiments \cite{NIST}, we present lifetimes for the metastable $^2D_{3/2}$ and $^2D_{5/2}$ states of the considered ions in Table \ref{tab4}.
 For completeness, we give the calculated transition probabilities from both the metastable states of each ion due to the E2 and M1 decay channels in the above table.
 Our analysis shows that, for all ions, the lifetimes are governed primarily by the E2 channel with an exception arises in the case of the $5D_{5/2}$ state of Ba$^+$, where the $5d~^2D_{5/2}\rightarrow 5d~^2D_{3/2}$ M1 channel provides a significant additional contribution.
 It can be observed from the above table that our $\tau$ values agree well with some of the calculations and measurements \cite{Safronova2017, Barton2000, Biemont2000, Mannervik1999, Letchumanan2005, Yu1997, Gurell2007, Madej1990}, yet differ significantly from others \cite{Kreuter2005, Madej1990-2, Kaur2021}.
 Since we use the E2 and M1 matrix elements that accounts more physical effects through the triples, $+$Breit and $+$VP compared to the earlier calculations, our estimated values are considered to be very reliable.